bgayman/BGClockView/README.md

 #Gotcha's
 Some properties are overloaded.
 And some properties don't apply to all clock faces.
 You can use the demo app's customization tab to find these.

 Also, **🙀 Please forgive the incredibly confusing code in some of the classes.
-This is my first Swift project and optional chaining and other Swift features could have been better used amoungst other things🙀**
+This is my first Swift project and optional chaining and other Swift features could have been better used amongst other things🙀**

 #License
 This project is licensed under The MIT License (MIT)